DrMarkusVoss/pumla/README.md

 corresponding Source Code archive (.zip or .tar.gz).
 - extract the archive
 - change to the unpacked pumla folder, e.g. `cd pumla-0.8.3`
-- install pumla with: `pip install .`
+- install pumla with: `pip install -e .`

 ### Working with the examples
 In order to play around with the examples, you need to initialise the examples repository